 Symplocos paniculata is a rare shrub or small tree that has ornamental value spring and fall.
 Size is 10 to 20 feet tall, often wider than tall.
 Fragrant white flowers are borne in mid-spring in great profusion.
 They are followed in autumn by ultramarine or bright turquoise-blue fruit.
 Excellent for bird habitat.
 Our plants are seedlings off a dozen mature plants here at the nursery.
 Zones 4 - 8.

-Sapphireberry is rarely available from from even specialist nurseries, because while it is claimed to be easy to root from softwood cuttings, itís mostly impossible to keep the newly rooted plants alive the following winter.
+Sapphireberry is rarely available from from even specialist nurseries, because while it is claimed to be easy to root from softwood cuttings, itís mostly impossible to keep the newly rooted plants alive through the following winter.
 We never had luck even getting the softwood cuttings to root.
 And when we tried to grow the plant from seed we also failed when we transplanted the new seedlings (which take 2 years to emerge).
 So now we let nature do its magic and dig the sprouted seedlings found throughout the nursery.
 (See photo.)
 Birds have spread the seed all about.
 Itís not a problem or invasive for the individual gardener, but it could present problems on an estate or large public garden.
 Itís like Viburnum dilatatum in that regard: fine in a managed garden, potentially very troublesome on acreage.

 Add this product to your cart below